BlueScot/opened_framework/README.txt

 -- SUMMARY --

-Opened Framework is a built off a fork of Stanford's Open Framework with the purpose of upgrading its Bootstrap 2.3.1 core to Bootstrap 3.
+Opened Framework is a fork of Stanford's Open Framework with the purpose of upgrading its Bootstrap 2.3.1 core to Bootstrap 3.

 -- REQUIREMENTS --